-CanWel Building Materials Group Ltd. (the "Company") was incorporated in 2009 under the Business Corporations Act (British Columbia).
-On May 11, 2010, the Company was continued under the laws of Canada pursuant to section 187 of the Canada Business Corporations Act with its current name.
+Doman Building Materials Group Ltd. (the "Company") (formerly, "CanWel Building Materials Group Ltd.") was incorporated in 2009 under the Business Corporations Act (British Columbia).
+On May 11, 2010, the Company was continued under the laws of Canada pursuant to section 187 of the Canada Business Corporations Act.
 The Company has limited liability, with its shares publicly listed on the Toronto Stock Exchange ("TSX").
 The Company's head office is located at Suite 1600 - 1100 Melville Street, Vancouver, British Columbia.
-The Company's Canadian operations commenced in 1989.
+The Company's operations commenced in 1989.